zshn25/zshn25.github.io/_posts/2022-10-31-How-Monocular-Depth-Estimation-works.markdown

 $KTK^{-1}d_{xy} \left(\begin{array}{c}x_t \\\\ y_t \\\\ 1 \end{array} \right)$
 {: refdef}

-Note that this flow is a function of depth and 6 DOF transformation, i.e. the rigif flow field depends not only on the rigid 6 DOF transformation of the camera, but also on the distance of each point to the camera.
-Intuitively, this makes sense since objects fat away seem to move less in the image plane than those far away.
+Note that this flow is a function of depth and 6 DOF transformation, i.e. the rigid flow field depends not only on the rigid 6 DOF transformation of the camera, but also on the distance of each point to the camera.
+Intuitively, this makes sense since objects far away seem to move less in the image plane than those far away.
 This is known as motion parallax

 {:refdef: style="text-align: center;"}
 [![Odontodactylus scyllarus eyes](https://upload.wikimedia.org/wikipedia/commons/a/ab/Parallax.gif)](https://en.wikipedia.org/wiki/File:Parallax.gif)